Isn’t it an amazing feeling to see a surge in your website traffic?

-Which brings me to another major business impact when you publish high-quality content, build backlinks and perform SEO of your website.
+Which brings me to another major business impact when you publish high-quality content, build backlinks, consider conversion optimization and perform SEO of your website.

-Even when you publish product pages with the goal of conversion, you’ll find that they start ranking on page one of Google for your target keyword, without building any backlinks to that particular page.
+Even when you publish product pages with the goal of conversion optimization, you’ll find that they start ranking on page one of Google for your target keyword, without building any backlinks to that particular page.

 Let me share an example in the ecommerce space to illustrate my point.

 Look at the result for the keyword “men’s tuxedos” below.
 Nordstrom’s page is right there at the top.
-It’s not there because it has the most backlinks or social media shares, but because of Nordstrom’s overall website authority.
+It’s not there because it has the most backlinks or social media shares, but because of Nordstrom’s search engine optimization and overall website authority.

 In Rand’s words,